Radivoje Kalajdzic: Career

+On 4 May 2019, Kalajdzic challenged IBF light-heavyweight champion Artur Beterbiev at Stockton Arena in Stockton, California, USA, losing by knockout in the fifth round.

-Kalajdzic was scheduled to face David Morell for the vacant WBA "Regular" light heavyweight title at BMO Stadium in Los Angeles on August 3, 2024.
-Kalajdzic lost the fight by unanimous decision.
+Kalajdzic was scheduled to face David Morell for the vacant WBA "Regular" light heavyweight title at BMO Stadium in Los Angeles, California, USA, on 3 August 2024.
+He lost the fight by unanimous decision.

+On 1 February 2026, Kalajdzic fought Oleksandr Gvozdyk at Meta Apex in Enterprise, Nevada, USA.
+He recovered from being sent to the canvas in rounds one and four to win by knockout in the seventh round.

 Personal life

 Born in Zenica, SR Bosnia and Herzegovina (at the time SFR Yugoslavia), his family fled the Bosnian War in 1992 first to Bijeljina in Republika Srpska and then moved to Čačak in Serbia, and after 7 years as refugees they moved to the United States, to Saint Petersburg, Florida in 1998.
 His father Marko trained boxing in his youth, and at 14 years he started boxing at a Florida gym.
 He wears the Serbian tricolour and "SRB" on his shorts.
 He is a devout believer in Jesus Christ and he wears tattoos of Eastern Orthodox iconography.